 The Group assesses at the year-end whether its loans and receivables are impaired.
 Management reviews the ageing of these receivables as well as the creditworthiness of the debtors in estimating these impairment provisions.
-If the value of doubtful debts was to increase by 5% from management's estimate, this would result in an increase in the provision for doubtful debts and a fall in profit before tax by \$553,068 (2019: \$532,686).
+If the value of doubtful debts was to increase by 5% from management's estimate, this would result in an increase in the provision for doubtful debts and a fall in profit before tax by \$385,421 (2020: \$553,068).

-- 3. Critical accounting estimates and judgments in applying accounting policies (continued) - 3.3 Estimation of fair values for available for sale financial assets

-In estimating the fair values of available for sale financial assets, management utilizes various assumptions and valuation techniques such as discounted cash flow analyses and reference to recent prices of similar financial instruments for the valuation of its unquoted instruments.
-If the fair value were to increase by 5%, this would result in a movement in other comprehensive income of \$3,499,872 (2019: \$4,350,844).
+3.3 Estimation of fair values for available for sale financial assets In estimating the fair values of available for sale financial assets, management utilizes various assumptions and valuation techniques such as discounted cash flow analyses and reference to recent prices of similar financial instruments for the valuation of its unquoted instruments.
+If the fair value were to increase by 5%, this would result in a movement in other comprehensive income of \$3,629,900 (2020: \$3,499,872).